devgateway/www.developmentgateway.org/_posts/2013-01-22-development-gateway-extends-support-in-nepal.md

 created: 1358866854
 old_path: news/development-gateway-extends-support-nepal
 title: Development Gateway Extends Support In Nepal
-lede: Since 2010, Development Gateway has cooperated with the Government of Nepal on a high-functioning Aid Management Platform.
+excerpt: Since 2010, Development Gateway has cooperated with the Government of Nepal on a high-functioning Aid Management Platform.
 The Nepal AMP is headquartered in the Ministry of Finance but its information is shared widely with the National Planning Commission, all of Nepal’s line ministries, and the Nepalese media.